DarkHawk727/Tutoring-Website/README.md

 ### Jobs & Schedule a Session

-- Send the application as an email using firebase
 - Redo the progress bar using `o-steps` where each question answered increases the progress bar
 - Add functionality for required fields checking